rcaplier/rcaplier/README.md

 - 🔭 I’m currently working on an angular + ionic projects.
 - 🌱 I’m currently learning angular framework + ionic.
 - 📫 How to reach me: send me an email @ caplier.r@gmail.com
-- Interested in : Golang, python, java
+- Interested in : Flutter, Golang, python, java

+Some of my projects are on Gitlab.

 <!--
 **rcaplier/rcaplier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.